Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • carbonated and alcoholic drinks.

-What can you eat with toxic hepatitis
+What can you eat if you have toxic hepatitis?

 Folk remedies